FRACGP Exam Trove

 Books and Articles

 The main texts include Murtagh, Talley and O’Connor, Susan Wearne and the GPRA exam book.
-Current editions are generally recommended, though perhaps not essential if you are using the books as more of a general guide to the process (up to date management can be sourced from current clinical guidelines, recent articles, eTG or AMH).
+Current editions are generally recommended, though perhaps not essential as you need to source up to date management from current clinical guidelines, recent articles, eTG or AMH.
 Second hand copies of these books can sometimes be found via the FRACGP facebook page, or handed down through the practice from previous registrars.
 Electronic versions are handy to have because of the easy searchability and portability.

 Blogs and Presentations About Exam Technique

 Several past exam candidates / supervisors / assessors have put together their own advice on how to pass these exams, which makes for highly recommended reading.
 Please note that as the rules have changed over time, older advice may not still be valid.
-If you would like to add your own post or presentation to this list, use the feedback form at the bottom of the page and send in a link.
+If you would like to add your own post or presentation to this list, use the feedback form and send in a link.

 If you have previously failed these exams or consider yourself at significant risk of doing so, you might also consider a prep course.
 These can offer more intensive and structured support for candidates and boost confidence, but do come at significant cost and quality may vary.
 The following non-RACGP providers are listed in alphabetical order only – contact the providers for details:

 Addit: (2018) I am increasingly aware of concerns about poor quality (and piracy) among some online prep courses so am adding this note of caution.
 Everyone thinks they can write exam questions, but few do it well (as I am now discovering more and more).
 At bare minimum, you should make your own assessment of the quality of a course before purchasing.
 If you are convinced you need a prep course, be sure to check the credentials of the providers and assess their level of experience.
 More needs to be done to make these courses more transparent as they can be very expensive and candidates are vulnerable to exploitation!